apache/inlong-website/community/how-to-vote-a-committer-pmc.md

 :::

 ## Processing after accepting the invitation
+After the candidate replies to accept the invitation in the invitation email, create an Apache account.

-Create an Apache account and add the candidate account to the project.
+The voter needs to add the candidate's account to the project in the [Whimsy Roster tool](https://whimsy.apache.org/roster/committee/inlong).

-After the candidate accepts the invitation, if the candidate does not have an apache email account, the voting initiator needs to assist the candidate to create an apache account according to the guidelines.
-The voting initiator needs to add project team members, open a permission account for the apache project, and confirm that the candidate’s Apache account has been added to the [Apache InLong](http://people.apache.org/phonebook.html?project=inlong) project.
+After the candidate accepts the invitation, if the candidate does not have an Apache email account, the voter needs to assist the candidate in creating an Apache account according to the instructions and confirm that the candidate's Apache account has been added to the [Apache InLong](http://people.apache.org/phonebook.html?project=inlong) project.

+## Subscribing to the Apache InLong Mailing List
+PMC candidates subscribe to the private@inlong.apache.org mailing list through the [Whimsy Mailing List Subscription Tool](https://whimsy.apache.org/committers/subscribe.cgi)

+Committer candidates do not need to perform this operation.

 ## ANNOUNCE to the community
 After the above steps are completed, the vote initiator must send a notification email to the dev@inlong.apache.org mail group.
 The following is a template  notification email: